microsoft/playwright/docs/src/api/class-page.md

 :::note
 Playwright automatically waits for element to be ready before performing an action.
-Using [Locator] objects and web-first assertions make the code wait-for-selector-free.
+Using [Locator] objects and web-first assertions makes the code wait-for-selector-free.
 :::

 Wait for the [`param: selector`] to satisfy [`option: state`] option (either appear/disappear from dom, or become